Kolong-Meja/Books-API/README.md

 * **fastapi**

+> **Note**
-Info: if you want more information about this library, see https://fastapi.tiangolo.com/
+if you want more information about this library, see https://fastapi.tiangolo.com/

 * **pydantic**

+> **Note**
-Info: if you want more information about this library, see https://docs.pydantic.dev/latest/
+if you want more information about this library, see https://docs.pydantic.dev/latest/

 * **uvicorn**

+> **Note**
-Info: if you want more information about this library, see https://www.uvicorn.org/
+if you want more information about this library, see https://www.uvicorn.org/

 * **SQLAlchemy**

+> **Note**
-Info: if you want more information about this library, see https://www.sqlalchemy.org/
+if you want more information about this library, see https://www.sqlalchemy.org/

 * **psycopg2-binary**

+> **Note**
-Info: if you want more information about this library, see https://pypi.org/project/psycopg2-binary/
+if you want more information about this library, see https://pypi.org/project/psycopg2-binary/

 * **rich**

+> **Note**
-Info: if you want more information about this library, see https://rich.readthedocs.io/en/stable/introduction.html
+if you want more information about this library, see https://rich.readthedocs.io/en/stable/introduction.html

 * **python-dotenv**

+> **Note**
-Info: if you want more information about this library, see https://pypi.org/project/python-dotenv/
+if you want more information about this library, see https://pypi.org/project/python-dotenv/

 * **python-jose**

+> **Note**
-Info: if you want more information about this library, see https://pypi.org/project/python-jose/
+if you want more information about this library, see https://pypi.org/project/python-jose/

 * **passlib**

+> **Note**
-Info: if you want more information about this library, see https://pypi.org/project/passlib/
+if you want more information about this library, see https://pypi.org/project/passlib/

 * **python-multipart**

+> **Note**
-Info: if you want more information about this library, see https://pypi.org/project/python-multipart/
+if you want more information about this library, see https://pypi.org/project/python-multipart/